As of July 1, 2026, Nurse Practitioners (NPs) in Ontario will no longer have a specialty associated with their certificate

 • graduate-level education programs aligned with revised NP entry-level competencies (ELCs)

-• a single national NP entry-level exam for all NPs across Canada
+• a single national NP entry-level exam for NPs across Canada

 • one NP registration classification based on core NP ELCs